TheSkeward/fletcher/permissions.md

 ## Manage Messages

 Spoilers are autoremoved using this permission.
 Also, if the bot is in `snappy` mode, then command triggers get removed in a few other places including teleports.
-Lets it delete webhook messages which is vital if the Discord-Discord sync gets used.
+Lets it delete webhook messages which is vital if channels are being bridged.

 ## Embed Links